 To summarize, in the immortal words of Adam Sandler, the Jewish holiday of Hanukkah consists of “eight crazy nights.”
-Made even crazier in 2020, of course, by the fact that we're celebrating in the midst of a global pandemic.
+Made even crazier as we continue to look for creative ways to celebrate in the midst of a pandemic.

+This year, Hanukkah begins at sundown on Sunday, November 28th.
 Not Jewish?
 Not a problem.
-Forward this to a Hanukkah-celebrating friend (the holiday begins December 10th at sundown), or consider incorporating some ideas into your own holiday celebrations!
+Forward this to a Hanukkah-celebrating friend, or consider incorporating some ideas into your own holiday celebrations!

-Take both a masked and unmasked pic for posterity.
-Do not hesitate to beg or bribe your family if needed.
+Do not hesitate to beg or bribe your family to pose.
 No time to order coordinating dreidel shirts?
 Pick matching hues and incorporate some of your favorite holiday decor.

-No need for a professional photographer — enlist a neighbor and you’ve got a 10-minute easy phone photoshoot.
+And there's no need for a professional photographer.
+Enlist a neighbor and you’ve got a 10-minute easy phone photo shoot.
 Family completely uninterested?
 Never underestimate the power of a good family selfie, the 10-second version of the family photo.

 And it has been a tough year, so allow yourself that extra coin.
 Or two.

 This is a long-standing tradition of my family and it’s been interesting to watch my kids’ selections change throughout the years.
 My youngest often chose animal charities when he was little, but in recent years has chosen The Trevor Project, dedicated to helping and supporting at-risk LGBTQIA+ youth.

 Charity night is one of my favorite nights.
 It feels good to give back and gives the family a chance to reflect on gratitude and share with each other why our particular charity is meaningful to us.